Aeronutist/aether-omega/README.md

 Analytic reference values in the paper are not a captured execution transcript.
 Consult a successful workflow run for execution evidence.
+## Interactive website

+An interactive Streamlit interface is included in `app.py`.

+It provides:

+- compiler execution and validation;
+- convergence tables;
+- frequency and coordinate-travel-time charts;
+- ten selectable ASCII spacetime frames;
+- generated IR;
+- downloadable numerical samples and execution logs.

+The website executes only the bundled benchmark program.

+## Browser-only deployment

+1. Fork or create a copy of this repository.
+2. Confirm that GitHub Actions passes.
+3. Sign in to Streamlit Community Cloud.
+4. Select the repository and the `main` branch.
+5. Set the application entrypoint to `app.py`.
+6. Deploy.

+## Validation status

+Consult the repository's Actions tab for actual execution evidence.
+The paper's analytic reference values are not a captured run transcript.

+## Project status

+Experimental scalar prototype.

+The broader Aether-Ω language facilities remain design proposals.
+This project is not a production compiler or a machine-verified system.